lordpaijo/iyanls/docs.md

 $ cargo install iyanls
 ```

-This will install the iyanls package which has two binariesL `iyanls` and `ils`.
+This will install the iyanls package, which has two binaries: `iyanls` and `ils`.
 Both are the same, and the two work as an alias to one another.

 ## Usage
 Once installed, you can use iyanls by running the following command: